Ecology, Evolution, and Environmental Biology

 Prerequisites: some background in ecology, evolutionary biology, and/or statistics is recommended.

-An introduction to the theoretical principles and practical application of statistical methods in ecology and evolutionary biology.
+Intended for those WITHOUT prior knowledge of statistics.
+Some background in ecology, evolutionary biology required.
+This is an introduction to the theoretical principles and practical application of statistical methods in ecology and evolutionary biology.
 The course will cover the conceptual basis for a range of statistical techniques through a series of lectures using examples from the primary literature.
-The application of these techniques will be taught through the use of statistical software in computer-based laboratory sessions.
+The application of these techniques will be taught through the use of statistical software in computer-based laboratory sessions

 |